 When I became a mother, I promised myself that I would never read my children’s diaries unless I had real cause for concern over their health or well-being.
 After all, my children should get their own privacy.

 If this information is out there for the world to see, why does it still feel like I’m spying on my daughter by looking?
-If she’s not sharing this info with me, what is a caring and curious mom of a tight-lipped teen to do?
+What is a caring and curious mom of a tight-lipped teen to do?